veeresht/MLNanoDegree/project4/report.md

     * next waypoint: [Forward, Left, Right]
     * deadline: integer number

 As deadline is an integer number and keeps changing over time, it is clear that it should not be made a part of the state for our learning agent.
 Using all the remaining inputs, we would have 2 x 4 x 4 x 4 x 3 = 384 states.
-Given that the learning agent needs to visit all possible states multiple times in about 400 time steps (assuming average of 40 available steps per trial and 100 trials) to correctly learn an optimal policy, defining 384 different states for our learning agent is clearly not the correct choice.
+Given that the learning agent needs to visit all possible states multiple times in about 4000 time steps (assuming average of 40 available steps per trial and 100 trials) to correctly learn an optimal policy, defining 384 different states for our learning agent is not the correct choice.

 However, we also can utilize our a-priori knowledge of traffic/right-of-way rules (USA) to reduce the number of possible states for our learning agent.
 The state reduction is achieved as follows: